 You can use this technique either to create an entirely new map or edit an existing map's settings, depending on whether the alias provided matches an existing map.
-Using the ? technique will help you see the existing maps available for editing, as illustrated in Figure 0-1.
+Using the ? technique will help you see the existing maps available for editing, as illustrated in Figure 1: Using the ?
+Mark Technique with the Map Prefix Mode.

-Figure 0-1: Using the ?
+Figure 1: Using the ?
 Mark Technique with the Map Prefix Mode